-Teachers are able to share their vetting disclosures with employers and potential employers through an online portal.
+Teachers share their vetting disclosures with employers and potential employers through their My Registration account.

 The vetting requirements for teachers taking up new employment are outlined in Section 5 of the Department of Education and Skills Circular 31/2016.

 Further information is available on the vetting section of www.teachingcouncil.ie.